TedescaGodwin/ordina/README.md

 # Assessment -> Tedesca 1.0

-You can use swagger ui to text inputs here;
+You can use swagger ui to test inputs here;
 http://localhost:8080/swagger-ui/index.html

 else postman or insomia endpoints